riceissa/dlw-tutorial-post/post.md

 ### More individual giving data

+Similar to the above, there are many individuals whose donations we could track.

 ### More data about things related to the effective altruism or rationality communities

 DLW already has an emphasis on these communities, but there's still more that can be added.